mirkojovic/XantoTM1637/README.md

    \-  |  0  |  0  |  0  |  0  |  0  |  0  |  1  |  0
    °   |  1  |  1  |  0  |  0  |  0  |  1  |  1  |  0

-* "Digital tube" (like in the picture below) has only one place decimal point - between digits 2 and 3.
+* "Digital tube" (like in the picture above) has only one place decimal point - between digits 2 and 3.
 So, in order to show this decimal point just set H bit to 1 for digit 2.

 ## Class API